-What do fleas look like? - if you've never seen one before, you'd be forgiven for asking that question, and even if you have, I bet you've never seen one in such detail as the photo shown below!
+What do fleas look like?
+If you've never seen one before, you'd be forgiven for asking that question, and even if you have, I bet you've never seen one in such detail as the photo shown below!

 They have piercing, sucking mouth-parts with sword-shaped mandibles to allow them to pierce the skin and feed on blood.

 Their saliva contains an anti-coagulant enzyme that softens the host's skin to allow the flea to penetrate the skin easily and begin to feed.

 Usually, the first sign that your dog has fleas will be his perpetual scratching, biting, and nibbling at his fur.

-Their polished bodies are able to withstand great pressure making them difficult to squash with your fingers - even if you are brave enough!
+They're very fast and can sometimes jump too quickly for the human eye to follow, but if you do manage to catch one, their polished bodies are able to withstand great pressure making them difficult to squash with your fingers - even if you are brave enough!

-you are now able to identify a dog flea should your Cocker Spaniel bring home any of those unwelcome guests.
+you are now able to identify a dog flea should your Cocker Spaniel inadvertently bring

 If you enjoyed this page, it would be really helpful if you clicked on the 'Like' button below.
 You can also share with a friend or leave a comment.
 Thank you so much!